 It’s hard to ignore the early symptoms of shin splints, but don’t be a hero and try to exercise through the pain without treatment.
-Treatment is easy – prevention is even easier.
+Treatment is easy, but preventing shin splints is even easier.
 If you exercise through the pain, shin splints can develop into a more serious injury, the most extreme being a stress fracture which can lay you up a lot longer than the simple pain from muscle and connective tissue strain.
 So, how do you recognize symptoms in the first place?
 Major shin splints symptoms include:

 - Burning lower leg pain

 - Throbbing sensation after running